nzdavidv/pages/pages/ESXi-laptop.md

 <kbd><img src= "https://raw.githubusercontent.com/nzdavidv/pages/refs/heads/main/images/esxi13.png" alt="esxi13" width="600px"></kbd>

-### Upload the OS ISO
+### Upload the Guest OS ISO

-To upload the ISO  for the OS deploy, click storage on the left, then the storage itself (nvme1 for me), then Datastore browser.
+To upload the ISO for the Guest VM OS deploy, click storage on the left, then the storage itself (nvme1 for me), then Datastore browser.
 In there you can upload the ISO.

 <kbd><img src= "https://raw.githubusercontent.com/nzdavidv/pages/refs/heads/main/images/esxi13a.png" alt="esxi13a" width="600px"></kbd>